Housing Crisis Hotline

 Permanent Housing Services

 Permanent supportive housing with intensive case management for chronically homeless individuals, primarily veterans.
-This program does not serve families.
+This program is only for individuals and does not serve families.

 ACE is a permanent supportive housing program for families and individuals.
-All head-of-households must have a disabling mental condition such as schizophrenia and also have an addiction to substances.
+Heads-of-households must have a disabling mental condition such as schizophrenia and a substance addiction.
 Individuals must be chronically homeless.
 Half of the clients in this program are veterans.